Alicepinch/bakemyday/README.md

 ### Shopper

-- As a shopper on bakemyday I would like to be able to view all products available
+- As a shopper on bakemyday I want to be able to view all products available
 - As a shopper on bakemyday I would like to be able to view product details
 - As a shopper on bakemyday I would like to be able to sort products by category/occasion
-- As a shopper on bakemyday I would like to be able identiy if there are any deals on the website
 - As a shopper on bakemyday I would like to be able to add a product to my basket
 - As a shopper on bakemyday I would like to be able to view all the products I have added to my basket
 - As a shopper on bakemyday I would like to be able to search the website and see my results